PhD case study - Open Design for Medical Products

 How might the people who have to use medical products be empowered to have a say in their development- to the point of identifying what should be investigated?

-This PhD aims to answer some pressing questions with regards to this opportunity.
+This PhD aims to answer some pressing questions regarding this opportunity.
 The main question - Can open design be used in MDT design?
 Also has more sub-questions: Where might this method fit in the process of designing products, and how might it change the process altogether?
 These questions stem from the wider issues currently being asked in the open design movement- intellectual property for physical things, and the issues of copyright and patents are currently unanswered, and to a certain extent even untested.
 Medical product design currently relies upon this closed-off research and development.
 However, this radical change in practice is not without precedent; the big pharmaceutical industry, similarly relying on closed R&D is developing a more open development platform.

 In order to best answer this question, this research is based on an Action Research methodology, using participatory design projects within themed case studies to engage people with a stake in a particular medical product design field (e.g. people with a chronic medical condition) to use open design in this new and unproved arena.